Christopher-I/UNICEFConnectKids/README.md

     -Participants: The General Public / Donors, ISPs and Schools.

-    -Sample size : 3 schools and 3 ISPs.
+    -Sample Size : 3 schools and 3 ISPs.

 <h3 name="Assumptions">Assumptions</h3>

     - Payments to ISPs are in ETH/ERC20

+    -Data Source: All data connectivity information and crypto-currency transctions used in Dapp are retrieved from the ethereum blockchain.

     - Connectivity information such as upload/download speed is received via a solidity smart contract from ISPs and Schools.